A Light for the Journey

 - The Committal Service consists of a brief Scripture reading, followed by various prayers for the deceased and surviving family and friends.
 This is typically held at the Committal Chapel in the cemetery or at the grave site.

-What Role Does the Parish Community Play in the Catholic Funeral Liturgy?
+What Role Does the Parish Community Play in the CFL?

 Many practicing Catholics have been members of a parish community all of their lives and certainly would have friends and acquaintances among the parishioners.